jordansaker/Fuel-Log-API/README.md

 An Object Relational Mapper's key function is to create a mapping or "bridge" between Object Oriented Programming (OOP) and relation databases.
 The need for this bridging is due to relation databases designed on the basis of mathematical principles (set theory, first-order logic), while the OOP princples are based on Encapsulation, Data Abstraction, Polymorphism and Inheritance. [(Sarkar, n.d.)](./docs/references.md#r4)

 An ORM is able to map tables in the relational database to class objects or models.
-Table columns in databases then map as class attributes, while a record within a table is mapped as an instance of the class or model mode.
+Table columns in databases then map as class attributes, while a record within a table is mapped as an instance of the class or model.
 This now allows an OOP language to manipulate a relation database table and records within the table using only objects in the native programming language.
+It essentially removes the need for a back-end language to directly interact with database tables through SQL queries.
 For example, if a table "users" within a database existed and was mapped by an ORM to be the model "User" in Python, a new user would be created using the following line of code:

 ```python
 new_user = User(